 \section{Problem Setup}

 We begin by presenting the problem setup for the \emph{batched global multi-armed bandit with covariates (GMABC)} problem that we will be working with hereafter.
-We assume that we have $d$-dimensional covariates $X_1,X_2,\dots$ such that $X_t \sim \P_X$ i.i.d. for $t=1,\dots,T$.
-For simplicity of exposition, we focus on the two-arm setting where we select an arm $k \in \{1,\dots,K\}$ with $K=2$; though the generalization to a $K >2$ setting is straightforward.
+We assume that we have $d$-dimensional covariates $X_1,X_2,\dots$ such that $X_t \sim \P_X$ i.i.d. for $t=1,\dots,T$. {We consider a $K$-armed setting in which the decision maker selects an arm $k \in [K] := \{1,\dots,K\}$ at each time point.}

-The model for rewards for each arm $k \in \{1,2\}$ is given by:
+The model for rewards for each arm $k \in {[K]}$ is given by:

 for $t=1,\dots,T$, where $g^{(k)}:\R^d\to \R$ are the mean reward functions, and $\{\epsilon_t\}_{t\ge 0}$ is a sequence of independent mean zero random variables.
 Furthermore, we assume the following single index model structure for $g^{(k)}$: